II. Epidemiology

 - Anxiety, irritability, aggression, depression or social withdrawal

-- Symptoms resolve within 4 days of Menses onset
+- Symptoms resolve within the first week of Menses onset

 - Symptoms not due to to other causes (medications, hormonal therapy, drug or alchohol use)